Temperature Excursion Management in Pharmaceutical Storage

 - General awareness about the consequences of not maintaining the temperature within limits.

-- Extreme weather changes and obsolete contingency plan to handle unprecedented temperature fluctuations.
+- Extreme weather changes and obsolete contingency plans to handle

-Temperature excursions during transport are caused due to the following reasons (not limited to):
+Temperature excursions during transport are caused due to the following reasons:

 - An unexpected delay in transportation due to which the temperature control cannot be maintained effectively

-- Product pallets are kept in hot zones of airport or shipping yards.
+- Product pallets are kept in hot zones of airports or shipping yards.

 - Reefer containers or refrigerated control vans are not deployed for transportation.